 This was originally written in 2007.
 Though it does not directly discuss ereaders the relationship is clear.
 The article is slanted towards Mcgraw-Hill since that was my employer at the time I wrote this.
-Peripateticware or Mobile education Peripateticware is a name I’ve coined to identify products designed […]
+Peripateticware or Mobile Education Peripateticware is a name I’ve coined to identify products designed […]

 Reading 2.0